beecg/Code-a-neural-network-from-scratch-almost/README.md

 *   The **backpropagation** mechanism (`backward` pass) for learning.

 The model is trained on a simplified version of the famous **MNIST** dataset for handwritten digit classification.

+For a better view, download the .html file and open it in your browser.